Killing Floor (video game): Reception

 Killing Floor was the top-selling game on Steam shortly after it was released (as of May 19, 2009).
 During the PlayStation Experience event in December 2014, Tripwire Interactive announced that Killing Floor had sold almost 3 million copies on PC.

 Killing Floor has won a number of awards including Overall Best PC Game of 2009 in Voodoo Extreme's Reader Choice Awards.
 It also won 2 other categories in Voodoo Extreme's Reader's Choice Awards: Best PC Shooter of 2009 and Best PC Game Expansion or DLC of 2009.

 Eurogamer commented that "though not perfect", it was "clever and relatively cheap".
 GameSpot commented that the game graphics compared poorly with contemporary shooters, and that the voice acting was bad, but considered that the sound effects were very good, and that despite its flaws, "you can't help but enjoy it."
 Some reviewers also considered that the lack of any real plot or aim for the players other than killing specimens, the small number of existing maps, and the repetitiveness of the gameplay reduced its replay value.
 Killing Floor has a Metacritic score of 72/100.

 The sequel, Killing Floor 2, was released in November 2016 for Windows and PlayStation 4 and August 2017 for Xbox One.

-By May 2019, the Killing Floor series has sold more than 10 million units combined, with total revenues over US$100 million.
+As of May 2019, the Killing Floor series had sold more than 10 million units combined, with total revenues over US$100 million.